knupel/ROMANESCO-Processing/README.md

 work version

 ##Architecture Sketches
-*Romanesco_25 : Sketch to set Romanesco.
+* Romanesco_25 : Sketch to set Romanesco.
-*Controleur_25 : interface slider to use the objects and the different parameters.
+* Controleur_25 : interface slider to use the objects and the different parameters.
-*Prescene_25 : use to move the object in the 3D space *Scene_25 : the result of performance, we can use this one to send to syphon or not
+* Prescene_25 : use to move the object in the 3D space
+* Scene_25 : the result of performance, we can use this one to send to syphon or not

 ## Code core
-launch the Scène, then the Préscène and Controleur in the last time
+To test romanesco in Processing launch the Scène, then the Préscène and Controleur in the last time

 ## Code object
-launch the startcoding sketch and use the tab O_Romanesco_YourNumber To check if your object work use the sketch Controler by default the object is the first at the top left in the Controleur.
+* Launch the startcoding sketch and use the tab "O_Romanesco_YourNumber"
+* To check if your object work and use the sketch Controler to set your object.
+* By default the object is the first at the top left in the Controleur.
-When your object is done, you can transfer this one like a brick in the Prescene and Scene Sketch but don't forget to change the ID object and the ID familly
+* When your object is done, you can transfer this one like a brick in the Prescene and Scene Sketch but don't forget to change the ID object and the ID familly

 ##code